A pearly-white smile is a dream of every person.

 Sipping on coffee on a gloomy day can instantly refresh your mind.
 However, similar to alcohol, coffee dries out your mouth.
 A dry mouth is more vulnerable to germs and tooth damage.
-Please limit your coffee and tea intake in order to safeguard your teeth.
+Please limit your coffee and tea intake to safeguard your teeth.

 Yes, the delightful popcorn you enjoy at the movies is bad for your oral health.